The Adventures of Elliot: The Millennium Tales

-The Adventures of Elliot: The Millennium Tales is an upcoming action role-playing game developed by Square Enix and Claytechworks and published by Square Enix.
-The game is scheduled to release for Nintendo Switch 2, PlayStation 5, Xbox Series X/S, and Windows in 2026.
+is an action role-playing game developed by Square Enix and Claytechworks and published by Square Enix.
+It follows the adventurer Elliot as he travels through time to save his kingdom from various perils, while helping other people he meets and befriends along the way.
+The game was released for Nintendo Switch 2, PlayStation 5, Xbox Series X/S, and Windows on June 18, 2026.

-Gameplay and plot
+Gameplay

-The game is set in Philabieldia, a continent overrun by beast tribes.
-Players assume the role of the titular adventurer Elliot.
-Accompanied by his fairy companion Faie, he is tasked with exploring a set of newly-discovered ruins outside the protective walls of humanity's last bastion—the Kingdom of Huther.
-Princess Heuria, whose magic maintains a barrier spell cast on the kingdom, aids Elliot's venture through the ruins.
-After discovering a mysterious artifact called the Doorway of Time that connects the past and present, Elliot's journey transcends space and time.

 According to head developer Tomoya Asano, The Adventures of Elliot will have "simple and easy to understand gameplay".
 Unlike previous HD-2D titles, the game does not feature turn-based combat or a party system.
 Instead, the player fights enemies in real-time combat using seven different weapon types, such as swords, bows, chains, and sickles with different abilities and effects.
 A second player can control Faie in co-op mode, aiding in battle with her own combat abilities, retrieving items and helping in navigating puzzles and platforming sections.
 Elliot has a dash and a warp which lets the player instantly teleport to Faie's location.
 Players can utilize Elliot's shield to block and parry enemy attacks and detonate bombs to unlock doorways in walls.
 Players can equip Elliot with two weapons at any given time and freely switch between them in battle.
 Treasure chests in dungeons and puzzle shrines contain magicite fragments that can be used to enhance weapons with various additional effects.

+Story

+Setup

+The game is set in Philabieldia, a continent overrun by beast tribes.
+The continent's human history is divided into distinct Ages: the "Age of Myth", that has little information because it precedes written records, the "Age of Budding", where mankind learned magic to defend against the beast tribes, the "Age of Magic", where human civilzation flourished with the development of magic, but misused it and fell into decline, the "Age of Reconstruction", when a leader known as the "Hero King" rallied the human population and established the Kingdom of Huther, the last bastion of humanity, and the current "Age of Safekeeping", where the humans live safe inside the kingdom's walls thanks to a protective magic spell, currently being maintained by Princess Heuria.